ddsky/spoonacular-api-clients/objc/docs/OAIDefaultApi.md

 NSString* query = appl; // The partial or full ingredient name.
 NSNumber* number = 10; // The number of results to return (between 1 and 100). (optional)
-NSNumber* metaInformation = false; // Whether to return more meta information about the ingredients. (optional) NSNumber* intolerances = false; // A comma-separated list of intolerances.
+NSNumber* metaInformation = false; // Whether to return more meta information about the ingredients. (optional) NSString* intolerances = egg; // A comma-separated list of intolerances.
 All recipes returned must not contain ingredients that are not suitable for people with the intolerances entered.
 See a full list of supported intolerances. (optional)

 OAIDefaultApi*apiInstance = [[OAIDefaultApi alloc] init];